 Want to know why you can’t afford to buy a house?

 Your realtor will tell you that you can, even when you can barely cover your current rent.
 They’ll tell you the house is solid even when it’s flooding or falling off a cliff.
 They’ll tell you to overbid your offer to “be competitive” regardless of the real value of the home.
-And they’ll demand upwards of 6% or more in commission from the seller if they can’t negotiate 3+% from the buyer (or likely even if they can).
+They’ll tell you to undervalue your home when selling to create a ‘bidding war.’
+And for screwing you, they’ll demand upwards of 6% or more in commission from the seller (they do not have to disclose) even if they negotiate 3+% from the buyer.